-I held guest professorships at the Universities of Tübingen, Freiburg and Wisconsin-Milwaukee.
+I held guest professorships at the Universities of Tübingen, Freiburg, and Wisconsin-Milwaukee.
 I also taught at the Universities of Giessen, Siegen, Paderborn, and Ghent.
 I guest-edited several special issues, recently one on Contemporary Literature and Social Invisibility for Zeitschrift für Anglistik und Amerikanistik (2024) and one on Poe and Science for Poe Studies (2024).
-I contributed to a number of edited collections and handbooks, and my articles appeared in such venues as Forum for Modern Language Studies, Scholarly Editing, Journal for the Study of British Cultures, and Anglistik.
+My articles appear in such venues as Forum for Modern Language Studies, Scholarly Editing, Children’s Literature in Education, Études britanniques contemporaines, Connotations, Journal for the Study of British Cultures, and Anglistik.
 I make as much of my work available as I can on this website but if you miss something, please let me know.

 Institutional website at LMU Munich